-FAA gives preliminary approval to design fixes to Boeing 737 Max, moving plane closer to resuming flight
+FAA gives preliminary approval on design fixes for 737 Max

 “Obviously there is economic pressure to get the plane up in the air,” he said.
 “Safety isn’t first.”

-While the design fixes focus on MCAS, investigations since the crashes have revealed how Boeing sought to downplay the significance of the feature in an effort to ensure regulators wouldn’t require existing 737 pilots undergo more intensive and expensive training to qualify to fly the plane.
-A reference to MCAS was stripped from a manual approved by the FAA and even an FAA warning after the first crash it was not identified by name.
+While the design fixes focus on MCAS, investigations since the crashes have revealed how Boeing sought to play down the significance of the feature in an effort to ensure regulators wouldn’t require existing 737 pilots to undergo more intensive and expensive training to qualify to fly the plane.
+A reference to MCAS was stripped from a manual approved by the FAA, and even in an FAA warning after the first crash it was not identified by name.

 Boeing and the FAA have repeatedly faced questions about the closeness of their relationship since the crashes.
 U.S. regulators were the last to decide to ground the jet in March 2019.

-Last November, Boeing issued a statement predicting that the Max would be ready to fly again by early this year.
-In return regulators quickly took steps to show that they were in charge of the timeline and would hold the company accountable.
+In November, Boeing issued a statement predicting that the Max would be ready to fly again by early this year.
+Regulators quickly took steps to show that they were in charge of the timeline and would hold the company accountable.

 Within weeks, Boeing ousted its chief executive and said it would halt production of the Max.

-Boeing’s effort to minimize the importance of MCAS and the FAA’s subsequent failure to properly scrutinize the system has led lawmakers to propose revamping the safety certification process for planes.
+Boeing’s effort to minimize the importance of MCAS and the FAA’s subsequent failure to properly scrutinize the system have led lawmakers to propose revamping the safety certification process for planes.
 Much of the work is handled by Boeing employees acting on behalf of the government, which critics say leaves them exposed to pressure to meet the corporation’s financial goals rather than serving the public.